The Limits of Assumption-free Tests for Algorithm Performance: Comparing multiple algorithms

 \subsection{Problem formulation: comparing two algorithms}

 We first recall the questions \texttt{CompareAlg} and \texttt{CompareModel} introduced in Section~\ref{sec:intro}.
-Given two algorithms $\cA_0,\cA_1$, we would like to determine which one is a better match for a particular data analysis task: \begin{quote} \texttt{CompareAlg}: which algorithm, $\cA_0$ or $\cA_1$, performs better on data drawn from $P$? \end{quote} Of course, as for the problem of evaluating a single algorithm, we need to make a distinction between comparing $\cA_0,\cA_1$, versus comparing the fitted models produced by these algorithms: \begin{quote} \texttt{CompareModel}: which fitted model, $\hf_0$ or $\hf_1$, performs better on data drawn from $P$? \end{quote}
+Given two algorithms $\cA_0,\cA_1$, we would like to determine which one is a better match for a particular data analysis task:

+Of course, as for the problem of evaluating a single algorithm, we need to make a distinction between comparing $\cA_0,\cA_1$, versus comparing the fitted models produced by these algorithms:

 To formalize these questions, we again need to consider our notion of risk.
 Given two models $f_0,f_1:\cX\rightarrow \hcY$, we will define the quantity

 where $\psi: \hcY\times \hcY\times\cY\rightarrow \bbR$ is a ``comparison function''.
 For example, we might choose to take a difference in losses,